Calumet Visitor Center Project

 In 2010, the park received funding to begin the interior rehabilitation construction work and fabrication of the visitor center exhibits.
 Work on the building started in June 2010.
 If the construction and exhibit fabrication phase proceeds smoothly, this historic building is projected to reopen its doors to the public in late 2011.
-The Union Building will then be a place for visitors to reflect on the connection between mining companies, communities and people, as well as the role of Keweenaw copper mining in our heritage.
+The Union Building will then be a place for visitors to reflect on the connection between mining companies, communities and people,

 This page provides links to background information for the Union Building project.
 Announcements of project updates, public meetings or other events associated with the project will be posted on this page as they become available.
 Check back often.

 The exhibit installation is entering its final stages this week and next.
 Audio video programs are being installed and tested while final adjustments and tweeks are taking place with the larger exhibit pieces.
 Park staff will be moving furniture and information desk materials to the site as they set up the new information desk and prepare it for the public.
 The Isle Royale and Keweenaw Parks Association will also be setting up their new sales are, complete with new sales items that complement the interpretive exhibits throughout the building.
 Lastly, fiber optic connections are being installed for the operation of phones and internet.
 There is an excitement in the air as details get finalized and the visitor center is made ready for its first public viewing on Thursday, October 27, 2011!

 Interpretive Exhibit and Artifact Progress